shubhamagarwal92/CA_2020/lab_material/README.md

 - If you want to understand how to use free Google Colab GPU's, you can have a look at [this](https://medium.com/@oribarel/getting-the-most-out-of-your-google-colab-2b0585f82403).

 - If you are interested in seeing more about the SOTA BERT embeddings please follow the tutorial mentioned in this [blog](https://towardsdatascience.com/bert-visualization-in-embedding-projector-dfe4c9e18ca9).

+## Contact

+If you face any problem or have doubts, do not hesitate to raise issues.
+Or mail at `sa201@hw.ac.uk`